dotnet/dotnet-console-games/README.md

 ## Contributing

-This repository welcomes contributions. :) Notice anything you think can be improved?
-Have a console game you want to share?
-Just fork the repo, make your changes, and open a pull request.
+This repository welcomes contributions. :)

+- Notice anything you think can be improved? **[Open an issue](https://github.com/ZacharyPatten/dotnet-console-games/issues/new)**.
+- Want to contribute to the code?
+Have a game you want to share?
+Sign up with a GitHub account, fork the code, make some code changes, and open a pull request.